SENIOR FELLOWS

 The Honorable Dana Gioia

 Dana Gioia is an internationally acclaimed poet and writer.
-Former California Poet Laureate and chairman of the National Endowment for the Arts, Gioia was born in Los Angeles of Italian and Mexican descent.
-The first person in his family to attend college, he received an A.B. and a MBA from Stanford and a M.A. from Harvard in Comparative Literature.
+Former California Poet Laureate and Chairman of the National Endowment for the Arts, Gioia was born in Los Angeles of Italian and Mexican descent.
+The first person in his family to attend college, he received an A.B. and a MBA from Stanford and an M.A. from Harvard in Comparative Literature.
 For 15 years, he worked as a businessman before quitting at age 41 to become a full-time writer.

-Gioia has published six full-length collections of verses, most recently publishing Meet Me at the Lighthouse.
+Gioia has published six full-length collections of verse, most recently Meet Me at the Lighthouse.
 His collection 99 Poems: New & Selected won the Poets’ Prize as the best new book of the year.
 His third collection, Interrogations at Noon, was awarded the American Book Award.
 Gioia is best known as a central figure in the revival of rhyme, meter, and narrative in contemporary poetry.
 Critic William Oxley has called Gioia, “probably the most exquisite poet writing in English today.”

 Professor Prabhu Guptara